Kendall Jenner Desperately Tries To Distance Herself From Pepsi ‘Protest’ Ad Pulled Over ‘Tone Deaf’ Message

-Kendall Jenner, the 21-year-old fashion model who rode to fame as the half-sister of Kim, Kourtney and Kourtney Kardashian, frantically attempted to distance herself on Wednesday from a controversial ad for Pepsi that appeared to portray Jenner as the leader of a “resistance” style protest march — and showed her ultimately defusing tensions with armed police by offering them a can of the popular cola.
+Kendall Jenner, the 21-year-old fashion model who rode to fame as the half-sister of Kim, Kourtney, and Khloe Kardashian, frantically attempted to distance herself on Wednesday from a controversial ad for Pepsi that appeared to portray Jenner as the leader of a “resistance” style protest march — and showed her ultimately defusing tensions with armed police by offering them a can of the popular cola.
 The ad sparked a wave of outrage across social media after it went viral on YouTube Tuesday, despite never actually airing in the United States.

 The ad came under heavy criticism for appearing to use the efforts of protest groups such as Black Lives Matter, and other recent protest marches, simply to sell a brand of soda.